Join 127,111 others on my e-mail list for FREE fitness advice:

 An interesting 2012 study published in the Journal of Applied Physiology set out to answer this question.
 They had trainees doing one of the following:

-Now, it’s important to mention that I’m not saying you should go to failure on every single set of your workout.
+Now, it’s important to mention that I’m not saying you should train to failure on every set.

-I like to do this by working through a series of regular sets where the goal is to simply increase the weight as you go, reaching an apex on the final set, and then if you still have more gas in the tank you can apply one of my famous “Muscle Buster” techniques (like a dropset or a rest pause set) to squeeze out every drop of effort.
+I like to do this by working through a series of regular sets, where the goal is to increase your weights as you go, and then arrive at an apex set – and if you still energy left you can really squeeze every last drop of effort by using one of my “muscle buster” techniques, such as a dropset, or a rest pause set.

-This structure gets you to failure while also helping you unlock the benefits of progressive overload.
-Job done!
+This structure gets you to failure while also helping you to achieve progressive overload, and should help you to unlock some impressive muscle building results.

 Greg Plitt trained to failure to build muscle and burn fat.